Best Metal Guitars for Beginners

-You've just read about five of the top instruments when it comes to metal guitars for beginners.
+You've just read about the top instruments when it comes to metal guitars for beginners.
 Now you have a choice to make.
 What are you going to do?
 Here are a few final thoughts.

-I love metal, and I've played it my whole career as a guitarist and bassist.
+I love heavy metal, and I've played it my whole career as a guitarist and bassist.
 I want to see the genre thrive far into the future, and I love it when young guitar players start out with the idea that they will concentrate on heavy metal.
 In this age of terrible prime-time talent shows and auto-tuned pop divas I fully support anyone who chooses to really put in the time to learn an instrument in a challenging genre.

 But every newbie has a long way to go, and a lot of hurdles ahead.
-In this article I purposely chose guitars with strong basics qualities, even though they may not seem so flashy.
+In this article I purposely chose guitars with strong basic qualities, even though they may not seem so flashy.
 You need to be concentrating on your skills and your sound, and each of these instruments will allow you to get started on that the right way.

-The LP Special II and Squier Strat are traditional rock guitars that also have what it takes to do the job in metal.
+The LP Special II and Squier HSS Strat are traditional rock guitars that also have what it takes to do the job in metal.
 They will give you the versatility to explore other genres, tones and styles, and that will only make you a better metal guitarist.

 Dark, aggressive sounds have their place, but many of the most legendary metal bands such as Iron Maiden and Judas Priest relied on the Les Paul Strat to get the sounds they wanted.